Korean Temple Food

 Fill each wrapper with a small amount of the mushroom and kimchi mixture.
 My dumplings remind me of Mexican hats.
 Don’t laugh.
 They were made with love and tasted healthy and fresh.

 Once our dumplings were made, we boiled our soup broth, and then added the rice cakes, and waited until they floated to the top.
 Then it was time to add the dumplings.
 Like the rice cakes, once they floated to the top our soup was ready to eat.
-We sprinkled with sesame seed and gimgaru (dried seaweed powder) for added flavor.
+We sprinkled with sesame seed and gimgaru (dried seaweed powder) for added flavour.

 Our lotus flower dumpling-rice cake soup was delicious and the perfect meal on a cold winter day.
 I preferred the white dumplings to the green lotus dumplings.
 I found the green ones to be a bit gummy.

 To make 4 servings you will need: 1/4 head of old kimchi, 5 fresh shiitake mushrooms, 3T lotus flower powder, 3 cups flour, 1/2 cup water, 1/2t salt, 1 cup rice cake, wild sesame oil, sesame oil, sesame seed, black pepper, salt, gimgaru (dried seaweed powder).
 For the vegetable stock: 2L water, dried shiitake mushrooms, 200g Korean radish, and two ea. sea tangle.
 The only way I can describe sea tangle is that it looks a bit like fresh seaweed/kelp.
 You could probably get it at an Asian food market.
-Another option for broth would be to use a basic vegetable broth purchased premade.
+Another option for the broth would be to use a basic vegetable broth purchased premade.

 If you’re in Seoul on a Saturday morning, you can learn to cook Korean temple food with Nun, Heongmin.
 The class runs from 10 am to noon, and the cost is 10,000W (approximately 10 US dollars).
 Reserve your spot via email at least two days in advance, [email protected]